Skip to content

 • Cancelling early plans to stay cocooned.

-🗝️ The Slumber Troll’s Weaknesses
+The Slumber Troll’s Weaknesses

-🪄 Rituals and Counter-Spells
+Rituals and Counter-Spells

-3-2-1 Go Rule:
+3-2-1 Go Rule

 • No negotiation.
-Count down—and move.
+Count down and move on “one.”

-Beacon of Dawn:
+Beacon of Dawn

-Accountability Rope:
+Accountability Rope

 • Text “I’m vertical” to a friend or coworking chat.